-You will be required to write one term paper this semester.
-The specifications are as follows:
+You will be required to write two term papers this semester.
+Details on the term papers will be listed under the assignments section.
+General specifications are as follows:

-- 1. You must write a 4-6 page term paper on a topic of your choice related to cybercrime.
-Some examples would include, how to avoid being a victim of cybercrime, the laws surrounding cybercrime, or pick an individual cybercrime and discuss the impact this crime has on society. - 2.
-Your term paper outline is due at the end of Week 2. - 3.
-Your term paper is due at the end of Week 7. - 4.
-In addition to the 4-6 pages of the paper itself, you must include a title page and a reference page. - 5.
-Your title page must include the title of your paper, the date, the name of the course, your name, and your instructor's name. - 6.
-Your reference page must be written in APA citation style, Arial or Time New Roman styles, 12-point font. - 7.
-Page margins Top, Bottom, Left Side, and Right Side = 1 inch, with reasonable accommodation being made for special situations. - 8.
+- 1. You must write two 12-16 page term papers on computer related crime, forensics or cyber security.
+TOPICS MUST BE APPROVED. - 2.
+Term paper #1 is due at the end of week 4 - 3.
+Term paper #2 is due at the end of week 8. - 4.
+In addition to the 12-16 pages of the paper itself, you must include a title page and a references page.
+Your title page must include the title of your paper, the date, the name of this course, your name, and your instructor's name. - 5.
+Your references page must be written in APA citation style Arial 11 or 12-point font or Times New Roman styles.
+You must cite a minimum of ten (10) outside sources. - 6.
+Page margins Top, Bottom, Left Side and Right Side = 1 inch, with reasonable accommodation being made for special situations - 7.
 Your paper must be in your own words, representing original work.
 Paraphrases of others' work must include attributions to the authors.
-Limit quotations to an average of no more than 3-5 lines, and use quotations sparingly.
-It is always better to write the information in your own words than to directly quote. - 9.
+Limit quotations to an average of no more than 3-5 lines, and use quotations sparingly!
+It is always better to paraphrase than to directly quote. - 8.
 Papers must be submitted to www.turnitin.com for review.
-PAPERS WITH AN ORIGINALITY REPORT FROM TURNITIN OVER 15% OR OVER 2% FROM A SINGLE SOURCE WILL RESULT IN A SIGNIFICANT POINT REDUCTION. - 10.
+PAPERS WITH AN ORIGINALITY REPORT FROM TURNITIN OVER 15% OR OVER 2% FROM A SINGLE SOURCE WILL RESULT IN A SIGNIFICANT POINT REDUCTION. - 9.
 PER THE STUDENT HANDBOOK, YOU CANNOT SUBMIT A PAPER THAT HAS BEEN SUBMITTED IN ANOTHER COURSE.